benmoussa96/chainlink-automation-dynamic-nft/README.md

 ### Compiling and deploying new contract (optional)

 4. Create a `secrets.json` file at the root of theee project:
+> :warning: **The account that you supply must have test ETH and test LINK on the Goerli Testnet!**

     ```
     {